StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization

 \subsection{Language models}

-In addition to the synthetic dataset of linear functions, we further justify \cref{thm:stable_parameterization_opt} by examining the gradient-over-weight ratios for language models using state-space models.
+In addition to the synthetic dataset of linear functionals, we further justify \cref{thm:stable_parameterization_opt} by examining the gradient-over-weight ratios for language models using state-space models (S5).
 In particular, we adopt the Hyena~\citep{poli2023.HyenaHierarchyLarger} architecture while the implicit convolution is replaced by a simple real-weighted state-space model~\citep{smith2023.SimplifiedStateSpace}.

 In \cref{fig:grad_norm_stable_parameterization_language_model} (a), given the same initialization, we show that stable reparameterizations such as exponential, softplus, tanh and ``best'' exhibit a narrower range of gradient-over-weight ratios compared to both the direct and relu reparameterizations.
-Beyond the gradient at the same initialization, in \cref{fig:S9_gow_training}, we show the gradient-over-weight ratios during the training process.
+Beyond the gradient at the same initialization, in \cref{fig:loss_and_grad_norm_stable_parameterization_in_LF} (b), we show the gradient-over-weight ratios during the training process.
 The stable reparameterization will give better gradient-over-weight ratios in the sense that the ``best'' stable reparameterization maintains the smallest $\max (\frac{|\textrm{grad}|}{|\textrm{weight}|})$.
 Specifically, as illustrated in \cref{fig:grad_norm_stable_parameterization_language_model} (b) and \cref{fig:1LR2LR5LR}, while training with a large learning rate may render the exponential parameterization unstable, the ``best'' reparameterization $f(w)=1-\frac{1}{w^2+0.5}$ appears to enhance training stability.